olliw42/mLRS-docu/docs/SETUP_SIK.md

 ([back to main page](../README.md))

 This page describes how to use mLRS as a bi-directional MAVLink telemetry link similar to a SiK telemetry unit.
 This setup doesn't require a radio and will only transmit and receive MAVLink data.
+The "SiK Telemetry" operation mode functions like any other mode; the only difference is that RC capability is not utilized.

 <img src="images/mLRS-docu-setup-sik-telemetry-02.jpg" width="800px">

+## Firmwares

+- Tx module (ground module): needs to be flashed with a "tx-xxxx" firmware
+- receiver (vehicle module): needs to be flashed with a "rx-xxxx" firmware

 ## Setup

-The configuration for this mode is similar to others, except that one can ignore the RC settings on both the mLRS Tx module and receiver.
+The configuration for this mode is identical to others, except that one can ignore the RC settings on both the mLRS Tx module and receiver.
 The RC input and output pins on the devices are not used.

 For this setup, the mLRS Tx module should having the following settings:
 - Tx Ch Source = none